Do you want to print this guide?

 There are no formally approved values other than what has been proposed in text books like the one mentioned above, or more recent CCPS texts such as "Guidelines for Initiating Events and Independent Protection Layers in Layer of Protection Analysis" published in 2015 by the American Institute of Chemical Engineers (ISBN 978-0-470-34385-2).

-The usual way to approach quantifying risk reduction is to look at an order of magnitude probability of failure n demand (PFD) of each IPL.
-Using the assumption that each IPL will be designed to specifically prevent a consequence from occurring, an assumed PFD of 10% (or a factor of 0.1) will represent ONE order of magnitude risk reduction.
+The usual way to approach quantifying risk reduction is to consider a conservative order of magnitude probability of failure on demand (PFD) for each IPL.
+Using the assumption that an IPL will be designed to specifically prevent a consequence from occurring, an assumed PFD of 10% (or a factor of 0.1) will represent ONE order of magnitude risk reduction.

-Taking the earlier example of an unacceptable single fatality risk of 1E-03 per year, a correctly applied IPL with a PFD of 0.1 will reduce this frequency to 1E-04 per year with the same outcome consequence.
-Of course, this will only be a valid assumption if the IPL fully meets the fundamental principles of effectiveness, independence and auditability.
+Taking the earlier example of an unacceptable single fatality risk of 1E-03 per year, a correctly selected IPL with a PFD of 0.1 will reduce this frequency to 1E-04 per year (0.1 x 1E-03 per year = 1E-04 per year), with the same outcome consequence.
+Of course, this will only be a valid estimate if the IPL fully meets the fundamental principles of effectiveness, independence and auditability.

-Following this same principle and applying another IPL with a 1% probability of failure on demand (PFD of 0.01), it is clear that the 1E-04 per year risk could be further reduced to 1E-06 per year in order to claim a negligible risk.
+Following this same principle and applying another IPL with a 1% probability of failure on demand (PFD of 0.01), it follows that the 1E-04 per year risk could be further reduced to 1E-06 per year in order to claim a practically negligible risk.

 3.5 Safety Instrumented Function - SIF

 A special type of IPL is known as a safety instrumented function or SIF.
-A SIF comprises at least one element for directly sensing a dangerous process condition, a logic solver to decide on the action(s) to be taken, and a final element which will take a direct action on the process to avert the hazardous condition sensed.
+A SIF comprises at least one element for directly sensing a potentially dangerous process condition, a logic solver to decide on the action(s) to be taken, and a final element which will take a direct action on the process to prevent the hazardous condition or stop it escalating further.

-Usually, each SIF will be designed to take action without any human intervention
+Usually, each SIF should be designed to take action without any human intervention.

 3.6 Safety Instrumented System - SIS

-When SIF for different hazards are collected together into one logic solver, the collective is called a Safety Instrumented System - SIS.
-The SIS may comprise only a few SIF, or it may have tens or hundreds.
-There is actually no limit, although commercially available logic solvers will always have some limitations.
+When SIF for different hazardous conditions are collected together into one logic solver, the collective is called a Safety Instrumented System - SIS.
+The SIS may comprise only a few SIF, or it may have tens or even hundreds.
+There is actually no limit on numbers of SIF in a SIS, although commercially available logic solvers will always have some capacity limitations.